katurikk/Blog_project1/README.md

    cd your-repo-name

 ## Usage
-Creating a Blog: Navigate to the "Create Blog" page, fill in the required fields, and submit to add a new blog post.
+- **Creating a Blog**: Navigate to the "Create Blog" page, fill in the required fields, and submit to add a new blog post.
-Managing a Blog: Edit or update any blog by accessing it through the "Manage Blog" page.
+- **Managing a Blog**: Edit or update any blog by accessing it through the "Manage Blog" page.
-Deleting a Blog: Permanently remove any blog post using the "Delete" option.
+- **Deleting a Blog**: Permanently remove any blog post using the "Delete" option.